Freelancer-Protocol/docs/example.md

   <img src="/images/LisasDraft.png" alt="accessibility text" >
 </div>

-Lisa now previews and sends by clicking on <span className="button blue-gradient"> Accept and Send</span>
+Lisa now previews and sends by clicking on <span class="button blue-gradient"> Accept and Send</span>
 .

 If Steve has not already signed up to Freelancer Protocol, he'll be sent an invite to join.
 If he already is a user, he'll receive a simple email: